-If you own a Texas rental property, you should know the laws related to tenants breaking a lease.
+If you own a Texas rental property, you should know the laws related to residents breaking a lease early, meaning before the lease expires.

-This article will discuss justified and unjustified reasons for breaking a lease prior to its supposed end date.
-As a landlord, it’s crucial to know the Texas rental laws so that you can protect your rights, as well as the rights of your tenants.
+This article will discuss justified and unjustified reasons for breaking a lease early.
+As a landlord, it’s crucial to know the Texas rental laws so that you can protect your rights, as well as the rights of your residents.

 Texas Lease Agreement

-As a landlord, it’s your responsibility to ensure that they understand the consequences of unjustifiably breaking a lease, as well as Texas tenant rights to justifiably terminate the lease earlier than agreed.
+As a landlord, it’s your responsibility to ensure that they understand the consequences of unjustifiably terminating a lease, as well as Texas tenant rights to justifiably terminate the lease early.

 It’s important to include how much notice is required from a tenant when ending their period lease.
-Texas tenants are required to give notice to the landlord if they choose to end their period lease.
+Residents are required to give notice to the landlord if they choose to end their period lease.
 The number of days will vary depending on the rent payment frequency, as follows:

 - Week-to-week lease: 7 days’ notice